Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 |---|---|---|---|---|

-One useful real-world clue: NewsBlur's official site highlights a Daily Briefing feature and a 64-site free cap, which tells you it is optimizing for power readers willing to train a smarter stream.
-Feedbin's homepage highlights that every pro account gets a unique email address for newsletters, which makes it a more direct fit if your problem is getting newsletters out of the inbox rather than just organizing RSS.
+Two real-world clues stand out from the comparison.
+NewsBlur's $36/year price and 64-site free cap tell you it optimizes for power readers willing to train a smarter stream.
+Feedbin's homepage highlights that every Pro account gets a unique email address for newsletters, making it a stronger fit if your problem is getting newsletters out of your inbox rather than just organizing RSS.

-The biggest mistake people make with pricing posts is treating the monthly fee like the entire cost.
-It is not.
-Atlassian says teams waste 25% of their time searching for answers.
-Adobe's email-use survey says the average worker still spends five hours a day looking at email.
-Once you accept those numbers, the question becomes: how much attention does the wrong plan burn each week?
-Paying for Pro can be cheaper than staying free if it removes repeated manual triage, missed updates, or newsletter clutter.
+The biggest mistake with pricing posts is treating the monthly fee as the entire cost.
+The average knowledge worker now receives 121 emails per day, and email overload consumes 28% of the workweek — roughly 11 hours.
+Atlassian reports teams waste 25% of their time searching for answers, and 70% of professionals name email as their top workplace stress source.
+Paying $7.50/month for Pro can be cheaper than staying free if it removes repeated manual triage, missed updates, or newsletter clutter.

 | Scenario | Software Cost | Attention Cost | Better Move |